fonttools/fonttools/scripting.md

 ```
 * You can add as many axes as you need.
 OpenType has a maximum of around 64K.
 DesignSpaceEditor has a maximum of 5.
 * The `name` attribute is the name you'll be using as the axis name in the locations.
+* The `tag` attribute is the one of the registered [OpenType Variation Axis Tags](https://www.microsoft.com/typography/otspec/fvar.htm#VAT)

 ### Option: add label names